-Fall sides can be simple and tasty!
-This Healthy Roasted Acorn Squash takes only 5 minutes to prep and it's naturally sweet with only a hint of brown sugar that's optional.
-This easy side is sure to be the star of the meal!
+Looking for a Baked Acorn Squash Recipe?
+This Healthy Roasted Acorn Squash takes only 4 ingredients and 5 minutes to prep.
+It's naturally sweet with cinnamon, nutmeg, and only a hint of brown sugar that's optional.
+This easy side is sure to be the star of the meal proving that fall sides can be simple and tasty!

 Why You'll Love This Simple Roasted Acorn Squash...